jeremybepitech/three-portfolio/README.md

 Welcome to my 3D portfolio built with [Three.js](https://threejs.org/)!
 This interactive experience allows you to explore a virtual space where you can discover my projects and directly navigate to their GitHub repositories.

+You can access the live version of the portfolio [here](https://jeremybepitech.github.io/three-portfolio/).

 ---

 ## 🎨 Features